Q: What is Autism?

 Q: What does my insurance cover?

-A: Unfortunately, this answer depends on your insurance provider.
+A: This answer depends on your insurance provider.
 Most health insurance providers provide ABA coverage for children diagnosed with Autism.
+Contacting them to figure out the level of benefits included in your plan is a good first step, Bloom BCS can assist you with this.

 Q: What if my insurance doesn’t cover ABA for my child’s diagnosis?